deitch/booster/README.md

 #### Optional options
 `opts` is just a plain old JavaScript object with options.
 What goes into those options?
-That depends what you want to do with this resource.
+That depends what you want to do with this resource and what path it should have.

+You can have the resource accessible from multiple paths and behave differently in each of those paths, by having multiple `opts`.
+First, let's see what you can do with each opts, then we'll string multiple together.

 ##### Base path
 If you prefer to have a base path to your resource, so the path is `/api/comment`, just do: